-The Department of Neurosurgery in the School of Medicine at the University of Alabama at Birmingham (UAB) is rapidly expanding its clinical programs and seeks surgeons, surgeon-investigators, neuroendovascular radiologist, and investigators holding MD, PhD, or MD/PhD degrees for multiple full-time faculty positions with open rank and tenure status.
+The Department of Neurosurgery in the School of Medicine at the University of Alabama at Birmingham (UAB) is rapidly expanding its research programs and seeks surgeons, surgeon-investigators, neuroendovascular radiologists, and investigators holding MD, PhD, or MD/PhD degrees for multiple full-time faculty positions with open rank and tenure status.
 Applicants will be considered for tenured, tenure-track or non-tenure earning positions at the ranks of instructor, assistant professor, associate professor, or professor commensurate with clinical, research, and teaching expertise, and scholarly accomplishments.

 Surgeons and surgeon-investigators must be eligible to be licensed as a physician in the State of Alabama.
 Board-certification or Board-eligibility in Neurosurgery is preferred.
 In tandem with our institution's strong diversity efforts, the Department of Neurosurgery highly encourages and welcomes candidates from underrepresented minorities to apply.
 Preference will be given to candidates who are fellowship trained with special consideration for the following subspecialty positions: